dunmanhigh/cp4all/DHS_JH_project_listing.md

 Note: Only VALID and NEW entries will be accepted.

-The first row is done as an example for you.
+The first row is done as an example.

 | Project Title | Project Description (i.e. How is your project unique from others?) | Contribution needed | Link to GitHub repository | Student Name | Class |